crosswalk-project/crosswalk-test-suite/usecase/usecase-wrt-android-tests/samples/SharedModeLibrary/README.md

 ## Usecase Design

-This sample demonstrates SharemodeLibrary feature basic functionalities, include:
+This sample demonstrates SharedModeLibrary feature basic functionalities, include:

-* Display info of XWalkRuntimeLib and support app of share mode
+* Display info of XWalkRuntimeLib and support app of shared mode

 This usecase covers following method: